dappforce/subsocial-docs/docs/develop/sdk/Installation.md

 yarn add @subsocial/api
 ```

-Also, you can add additonal methods for utility using utils package.
+Also, you can add additonal methods for utility using the utils package.
 Install it like this:

 ```bash
 yarn add @subsocial/utils